sannab2/root-parent/README.md

 # root-parent
-Root pom for the DellEMC Symphony Framework
+Root pom for the DellEMC Framework